Sherif (choreographer)

 Sherif, widely recognized as Choreographer Sherif, was born on April 16, 1981, in Coimbatore.
-A versatile talent in the Indian film industry, he is renowned for his exceptional choreography skills.
-With an impressive career spanning in Tamil, Telugu, Malayalam, Kannada, and Assamese cinema, Sherif has made his mark in over 120 films and choreographed more than 200 songs.
-In addition to his work behind the scenes, he has also appeared on screen as an actor, further expanding his presence in the entertainment world.

 Career

-Sherif's remarkable journey, from being a contestant on a reality show to becoming a leading choreographer in the film industry and founding his own dance school, is nothing short of inspiring.
-Sherif’s growth in the world of dance has been both unique and moving.
+Sherif's career journey follows the progression of events leading from contestant on a reality show to becoming a leading choreographer in the film industry and founding his own dance school.

 In 2009, he catapulted to fame by winning the dance reality show Ungalil Yaar Adutha Prabhu Deva.
 This victory marked the beginning of his successful career as one of the most sought-after choreographers in Tamil cinema.
 Known for his creative and experimental choreography, Sherif’s work has captured the attention of many prominent directors.

-He rose to prominence with his iconic choreography for the song "Kasu Panam" from Soodhu Kavvum and has since choreographed over 200 songs.
+He rose to prominence with his choreography for the song "Kasu Panam" from Soodhu Kavvum and has since choreographed over 200 songs.
 His ability to craft unique dance moves even earned him the honor of making Superstar Rajinikanth shake a leg in Petta.
-In a relatively short span, Sherif has reached great heights in the industry, showcasing his versatility and skill.
+In a relatively short span, Sherif has succeeded in the industry, showcasing his versatility and skill.

 In addition to his work as a choreographer, Sherif has ventured into acting, making his debut in a supporting role in the film Vetriselvan.
 His talent doesn't stop there—Sherif launched Sherif’s Dance Company in Chennai, further establishing his legacy.
 He also served as a mentor on Kings of Dance Season 2, sharing his expertise with aspiring dancers.

 A trailblazer in the dance world, Sherif recently became the first Indian to join the Global Dance Council (GDC), where he now serves as convener.
 As part of this role, he is developing a structured syllabus for dancers worldwide.
 Through his dance company, he provides cutting-edge training, offering aspiring dancers hands-on experience in the film industry and the opportunity to work on movie projects.
 In collaboration with the GDC, Skill India, and the Media and Entertainment Skills Council (MESC), Sherif’s Dance Company also offers teacher training certification courses for dancers.

-Beyond his work in film and choreography, Sherif launched Joopop, an innovative online platform that offers three modes—Studio, School, and Home.
-Designed to blend fitness, creativity, and fun through movement therapy, Joopop allows individuals to learn dance from the comfort of their own homes.
-This unique platform transforms fitness and learning into an exciting and enjoyable experience.
-With a vision to foster a healthier and happier future, Joopop encourages making physical activity a part of everyday life for everyone.